 A steadfast Swedish defender whose career and life, cut short, left a profound legacy of loyalty at IF Brommapojkarna.

-Pontus Segerström's story is one of quiet dedication and tragic loss.
-A central defender known for his reliability rather than flash, he spent the bulk of his professional career with IF Brommapojkarna, a Stockholm club known for its prolific youth system.
-He was a cornerstone of the team, embodying its spirit through promotions and relegations, eventually captaining the side.
-His leadership helped guide BP to the Swedish top flight, the Allsvenskan.
-In 2014, during the club's fight against relegation, Segerström was diagnosed with a brain tumor.
-He passed away that October, at the age of 33.
-The football community mourned a player who represented unwavering commitment, and his number 5 shirt was retired by his heartbroken club.
+Pontus Segerström captained IF Brommapojkarna, guiding the Stockholm club to the Allsvenskan, Sweden's top flight.
+A central defender known for reliability, he spent the bulk of his professional career with BP, embodying its spirit through promotions and relegations.
+In 2014, during the club's fight against relegation, he was diagnosed with a brain tumor.
+He passed away that October at age 33.
+The football community mourned his unwavering commitment, and his number 5 shirt was retired by the club.

 1981–1996